NightShade256/Ferrous/README.md

 Open your preferred browser, and head on over to `localhost:8000` to reach the Web interface.

+**Note:** The WASM frontend might be a little slow and underperforming than the SDL frontend.
+This is because the VRAM buffer is (cloned) transferred each frame between the WASM and JS boundary.
+This will improve over time in the due to future WASM proposals.

 ## Structure

 The 'interpreter' is divided into three parts,